Chicken Pox Titer

-What is the Chickenpox?Chickenpox, also known as Varicella and Chicken Pox, is a disease caused by the varicella-zoster virus.
+What is the Chickenpox?Chickenpox, also known as Varicella and Chicken Pox, is a disease caused by the Chickenpox virus.
 It is trasmitted by droplets spread from the respiratory tract.

-Why might I need a Chicken Pox Titer?When someone is a healthcare worker or student working in a healthcare setting, a Chickenpox titer is often required to prove immunity to this disease.
-This is in case the person is exposed to the disease in the healthcare setting.
+Why might I need a Chicken Pox Titer?When someone is a healthcare worker or student working in a healthcare setting, a Chickenpox Titer is often required to prove immunity to this disease.
+This is in case the person is exposed to chickenpox in the healthcare setting.

 This information is subject to change.
 We provide this information as a service and do not warrant the accuracy of any of this information.